Social impact bond: Definitions

 There are a range of interpretations of what the term ‘social impact bond’ means.
-Broadly speaking, social impact bonds are a type of bond, but not the most common type.
-While they operate over a fixed period of time, they do not offer a fixed rate of return.
+Generally, social impact bonds are a type of bond, but not the most common type.
+While they operate during a fixed period of time, they do not offer a fixed rate of return.
 Repayment to investors is contingent upon specified social outcomes being achieved.
 Therefore, in terms of investment risk, social impact bonds are more similar to that of a structured product or an equity investment.

-Third Sector Capital Partners describes social impact bonds as: 'a potential financing option available to support pay-for-success programs.
+Third Sector Capital Partners describes social impact bonds as “a potential financing option available to support pay-for-success programs.
 Social impact bonds bring together government, service providers and investors/funders to implement existing and proven programs designed to accomplish clearly defined outcomes.
 Investors/funders provide the initial capital support and the government agrees to make payments to the program only when outcomes are achieved.
-So government pays for success.'
+So government pays for success.”

-Social Finance UK describes social impact bonds as: ‘a social impact bond is a public-private partnership which funds effective social services through a performance-based contract.’
+Social Finance UK describes social impact bonds as: “a social impact bond is a public-private partnership which funds effective social services through a performance-based contract.”
 Social Finance, therefore, specifies that the investment is from non-government bodies.

-The Young Foundation describes social impact bonds as: ‘a range of financial assets that entail raising money from third parties and making repayments according to the social impacts achieved.'
+The Young Foundation describes social impact bonds as: “a range of financial assets that entail raising money from third parties and making repayments according to the social impacts achieved.”
 The Young Foundation envisages that public bodies could be potential investors.